CraigglesO/lycheeJS/projects/README.md

 ### Initialize a Project

-You can initialize a project using the `lycheejs-reeder`.
+You can initialize a project using the `lycheejs-breeder`.
 The `lycheejs-breeder` allows to manage your projects and its libraries as dependencies.